rkgupta7463/Openinapp-Company-Assignment/README-2.md

-# Translation Assignment - English into Hinglish
+# Translation Assignment - English into Hinglish (Using Ancodr and Decoder)

 ## 1. Project Overview
 ##### Hinglish Translation Model